Debrah223/LibraryManagementSystem/README.md

     }
 4. View Available Books:

-    Create an endpoint to view all books and filter by availability (i.e., only show books with available copies).
+    Created an endpoint to view all books and filter by availability (i.e., only show books with available copies).

     GET http://127.0.0.1:8000/api/books/available/
      {